Build Your Own SDD Workflow

 Make It Yours

-Custom sections — want "Security Considerations" in every spec?
+Every step works the same way.
+Want "Security Considerations" in every spec?
 Add one line to sdd.specify.md.
 Want conventional commits?
 Add a rule to sdd.implement.md.
 Want TDD enforced?
 Add "write tests before implementation" to sdd.tasks.md.

 And the workflow commands are just the first layer.
-Add rules in CLAUDE.md, build a pattern library, wire in specialized agents — each layer makes the next one better.
+Add rules in CLAUDE.md, build a pattern library, wire in specialized agents.
+Each layer makes the next one better.

-• Layer 1: Workflow commandssdd.specify.md, sdd.plan.md, sdd.tasks.md, sdd.implement.md.
+• Layer 1: Workflow commands. sdd.specify.md, sdd.plan.md, sdd.tasks.md, sdd.implement.md.
 The structure.

-• Layer 2: Rules — CLAUDE.md / AGENTS.md.
+• Layer 2: Rules.
+CLAUDE.md / AGENTS.md.
 Naming, testing, commit standards.
 Written once, applied to every feature.

-• Layer 3: Pattern library — "Here's how we do X." Component templates, API patterns.
+• Layer 3: Pattern library.
+"Here's how we do X." Component templates, API patterns.
 The AI matches your codebase instead of guessing.

-• Layer 4: Skills and agents — Specialized tools called during steps.
+• Layer 4: Skills and agents.
+Specialized tools called during steps.
 Route TypeScript to a code reviewer, HTML to an accessibility expert.

 It's all markdown.
 Improving it is trivial.

-Diagram showing the four layers of files that compound — workflow commands, rules, pattern library, and skills
+Diagram showing the four layers of files that compound: workflow commands, rules, pattern library, and skills

 Get Started

-1. Grab the SDD Starter Files (Gist) — 4 commands + 3 templates
+1. Grab the SDD Starter Files (Gist): 4 commands + 3 templates

-2. Configure SpecKit Companion — copy the settings.json snippet above
+2. Configure SpecKit Companion: copy the settings.json snippet above

-3. Demo repo — the project from this walkthrough, with all commands and config ready to clone
+3. Demo repo: the project from this walkthrough, with all commands and config ready to clone

-4. Evolving version — I'm building on this at alfredoperez/sdd, a Claude Code plugin incorporating the best patterns from 8+ open-source AI workflows
+4. Evolving version: I'm building on this at alfredoperez/sdd, a Claude Code plugin incorporating the best patterns from 8+ open-source AI workflows

 Install SpecKit Companion from the VS Code Marketplace, drop the files, and start shipping.
 Next up: how to scale this across a team with shared specs and conventions.